-Few things are more intimidating than entering a weight room for the first time.
-It’s especially intimidating if it’s filled with pumped up, sweaty men, and you aren’t blessed with a great abundance of muscle mass.
+Few things are more intimidating than entering a weight room for the first time, especially if it’s full of burly, sweaty men — and even more so if you aren’t blessed with a great abundance of muscle mass.

-The biomechanical and neuromuscular movements of the squat encompasses a wide rage of athletic activities, and it has been scientifically proven to enhance athletic performance, according to a study by The National Strength and Conditioning Association.
-The squat should always be included in all exercise routines for beginners.
+The bio-mechanical and neuromuscular movements of the squat encompasses a wide rage of athletic activities, and it has been scientifically proven to enhance athletic performance.
+Therefore, the squat should always be included in all exercise routines for beginners.

 The squat is important for 3 primary reasons: